Veer-Ganesh/Radio-Drive/README.md

     	check redis for any images related to it ! send array of known_image filenames

-4./api/get_image => pass in id through Query params and get corresponding base64 encoded image served from cloud ().
+4./api/get_image => pass in id through Query params and get corresponding base64 encoded image served from cloud.

     if id == "uuid":
     	returns particular image